UCLALibrary/research-tips/about.md

           </div>
           <div class="col s9">
              <span class="black-text">
-                <p>Kian is an undergraduate majoring in Philosophy and Music Composition.
+                   <p><b>Kian</b> is an undergraduate majoring in Philosophy and Music Composition.
 He is fascinated by the potential for digital media to serve as an aid for learning.</p>
              </span>
           </div>
        </div>